cdeil/multinorm/docs/create.rst

 can be difficult, there are many methods with different trade-offs.
 We recommend using a different package for this task, e.g. `sklearn.covariance`_.

-That said, there is a method :meth:`MultiNorm.from_samples` that calls :func:`numpy.std` to compute the mean vector, and :func:`numpy.cov` to compute what's sometimes called the "empirical" multivariate normal estimate.
+That said, there is a method `MultiNorm.from_samples` that calls `numpy.std` to compute the mean vector, and `numpy.cov` to compute what's sometimes called the "empirical" multivariate normal estimate.

 Samples should always be given as 2-dimensional arrays with shape ``(n_dim, n_samples)``.